Demon-King169/GambleBot/README.md

 The same effect can be achieved by changing the run configuration of your IDE to use that profile.

 The database creation process in the `dev` profile will try to import a file called `data.sql` in the `resources` folder on startup.
-It will crash if that file is not present so either disable the auto import in `application.yml` or create the file yourself.
+It will crash if that file is not present, so either disable the auto-import in `application.yml` or create the file yourself.
 The file can be used for sample data.

 ### Adding commands

-To add a command to the bot there are a few steps to perform.
-First create the command class in `com.motorbesitzen.gamblebot.bot.command.impl`.
+To add a command to the bot, there are a few steps to perform.
+First, create the command class in `com.motorbesitzen.gamblebot.bot.command.impl`.
 The command class needs to extend `CommandImpl`.
 The command needs to be a `@Service` and needs to have its command set as a value in lowercase.
 So a command like `help` would be the
 following: